-Get the latest insights on price movement and trend analysis of Aluminium in different regions across the world (Asia, Europe, North America, Latin America, and the Middle East & Africa).
+Get the latest insights on price movement and trends analysis of Aluminium in different regions across the world (Asia, Europe, North America, Latin America, and the Middle East & Africa).

-Aluminium Price Trend for the H2 of 2022
+Aluminium Price Trends for the Second Half of 2022

 The Chinese government had imposed restrictions on heavy industries with a plan to reduce carbon emissions, which had an impact on aluminium prices.
 Incessant power shortages in the country also disturbed the supply chain of the commodity this year.
 Aluminium prices stabilized a bit during the fourth quarter for a short term, however, overall prices kept weak averaging 18716.67 RMB/MT towards the end of December’22.

 The European region faced the direct consequences of the Russia-Ukraine conflict triggering an acute energy crisis.
 With the high-cost inflation and high operating rates, the manufacturers passed on the higher prices to the consumers to cushion their profits resulting in demand destruction.
 The lowered demand caused the European manufacturers to seek to offload expensive metal leaving limited buffer stock only.
 Hence, the price trendss for aluminium dwindled in the European domestic market.

 The aluminium prices in the US domestic market were in line with the global outlook.
 The prices fell owing to weak demand from the construction and electrical sectors amid high sourcing and operating costs.